QSI Titan advanced function mapping and custom AML GP60 configuration

 Updated QSI Terminology - Important

 In the original QSI manuals, the mappings for FUNCTION KEYS is called OUTPUT MAPPING (what a way to cause confusion!)
 Most people would associate OUTPUTS with the physical outputs.
 Really confusing.
-I call this

 This conflict has been handled in my updated 5.3.x manuals.
-No more referring to the original document, so going forwards from here, you should be using my "corrected" manual:
+No more referring to the original document, so going forwards from here, you should be using my "corrected" manual.

 It is available in the files portion of the QSI-Solutions groups.io forum, and all are welcome to join. https://groups.io/g/QSI-Solutions You can also email me if you are not a "joiner", but the forum is a no-nonsense, non-commercial site.